gwierzchowski/toy_trx_engine/README.md

 More comprehensive requirements are described in separate document.

-This branch (`simple`) contain the simplest, single-threaded and synchronous version, while `main` branch has some changes towards concurrency.
-At this moment the `main` branch is not ready yet.
-The reason for creating _simple_ branch was to stabilize interfaces, and to have simple (less likely having bugs) system as reference for testing and also as reference for future performance tunning.
+This repository contain 2 versions of program: `main` is normal, multi-threaded version, while `simple` branch contain simplified, single-thread version.
+This simple version was created because of two reasons: serve as reference for performance checks, and to compare results (as simpler less likely contain bugs).

-The `toy_trx_engine` program reads transactions data from CSV file passes as first positional argument and prints account's balances to standard output.
+The `toy_trx_engine` program reads transactions data from CSV file passed as first positional argument and prints account's balances to standard output.
 It supports several options.
-Run it with `--help` option figure out all options.
+Run it with `--help` argument figure out all options.
 In case of errors in particular transactions, program will print message on `stderr` and continue processing.

 ## Design decisions

 My first idea was creating transaction state machine with transaction passing thru several states.
 I eventually abandoned this idea in charge of simpler solution, where all business logic is coded in well defined one place - `commit` trait method implementations.
 E.g. all 'deposit' transaction characteristic code is encoded in `deposit.rs` source file.
-This simplifies adding new transaction types, and as I believe less error prone.
-E.g. I did not implemented methods like `deposit` on Account abject to avoid distribution of logic - even at cost of making Account fields public.
+This simplifies adding new transaction types, and as I believe is less error prone.
+E.g. it is easy to identify small portion of critical code to be carefully reviewed.

 I also tried to keep dependencies under control, taking only those that are really needed or small and safe.
 Program does not contain any direct code using `unsafe` annotation.
 Dependencies were checked using audit cargo extension.

 I used `rust_decimal` crate to support money calculation.
 It is quite widely used crate and utilized for money-specialized crate: `rusty-money` so I assume it passed some testing.
 This is acceptable for toy-tool.
-But for real production system, I would better either write more extensive and comprehensive test suite to prove library calculates properly (including performance tests) or use 128-bit integers internally to calculate money and only convert for i/o - it may be faster.
+But for real production system, I would either write more extensive and comprehensive test suite to prove library calculates money properly (including performance tests) or use 128-bit integers internally to calculate money and only convert for i/o - it may be faster.

 For transaction types dispatching I used enum-based dispatching supported by 3rd party crate `enum_dispatch` that limited boiler-plate code.
 The code would be maybe simpler if I use dynamic dispatching, but this would be at cost of some extra memory allocations and virtual methods calls, so I takes in my opinion fair performance / simplicity compromise.

+In case off this particular tool major processing (transaction commits) is being done in memory without intensive system calls so I used mostly system threads to achieve congruency, where clients pool is partitioned between several shards, that are being processed by different workers, where each client is processed always by one worker, what simplifies processing - there is no need to wait / synchronize.
+Specification did not ordered to implement "transfer" transaction.
+In such case some synchronization mechanism would have to be implemented. __Real Transactional__ system typically performs a way more i/o and network calls, so system threads should be replaced in it with asynchronous tasks to achieve better performance and scalability.

 I assumed that external transaction IDs (`tx`) are unique for particular client (it is weaker assumption then suggested in requirements).
 Checking global transaction ID uniqueness would bring additional cost - not strictly necessary for system correctness.
 There is one exception - if transaction is rejected I do not remember its id - i.e. I allow another transaction for the same client with the same ID to be later present.
 It is kind of compromise support for such scenario would need extra processing and memory, and lack of it may cause debugging harder (looking at input file we are not sure to which transaction reference applies).
 In my opinion implementing such check in real system would be recommended, but not necessarily for toy-like.